Jill Craybas

 Jill N. Craybas (born July 4, 1974) is an American former professional tennis player.

-From the 2000 US Open to the 2011 US Open, Craybas competed in 45 consecutive Grand Slam main draws; her best result coming in the 2005 Wimbledon Championships where she reached the fourth round, which included wins over Marion Bartoli and Serena Williams.
+From the 2000 US Open to the 2011 US Open, Craybas competed in 45 consecutive Grand Slam tournament main draws; her best result coming in the 2005 Wimbledon Championships where she reached the fourth round, which included wins over Marion Bartoli and Serena Williams.
 By the time she retired in 2013, she was one of the oldest players on the WTA Tour at 39 years of age, as well as the longest serving, having turned pro in 1996.

 Early years

 Craybas was born in Providence, Rhode Island.
-She received an athletic scholarship to attend the University of Florida in Gainesville, Florida, where she played for coach Andy Brandi's Florida Gators women's tennis team in National Collegiate Athletics Association (NCAA) and Southeastern Conference (SEC) competition from 1993 to 1996.
+During commenting the 2024 Mutua Madrid Open women's singles final, she said she is of Polish descent.
+She received an athletic scholarship to attend the University of Florida in Gainesville, Florida, where she played for coach Andy Brandi's Florida Gators women's tennis team in National Collegiate Athletic Association (NCAA) and Southeastern Conference (SEC) competition from 1993 to 1996.
 As a senior, she won the 1996 NCAA women's singles tennis championship.
 She was the 1995–96 recipient of the Honda Sports Award for Tennis, recognizing her as the outstanding collegiate female tennis player of the year.

 Craybas graduated from the University of Florida with a bachelor's degree in telecommunications in 1996, and has said in interviews that she hopes to enter film or television production when her playing career ends.
 She was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 2008.

 Craybas credits her achievements to her long-time coach, Raja Chaudhuri who has worked with her from the start of her tennis career.